heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 ### curl

-- An open source command-line tool
+- An open source command-line tool.
-- Used to transfer data using various protocols
+- Used to transfer data using various protocols:
-  - HTTP/HTTPS
+  - HTTP/HTTPS.
-  - FTP
+  - FTP.
   - etc.
-- Used to test APIs
+- Used to test APIs.

 ![bg right w:90%](https://upload.wikimedia.org/wikipedia/commons/8/8a/Curl-logo.svg)

 ### Javalin

-- A lightweight web framework for Java and Kotlin
+- A lightweight web framework for Java and Kotlin.
-- Easy to learn and use: perfect for learning purposes
+- Easy to learn and use: perfect for learning purposes.
-- Production ready but not as powerful as Quarkus or Spring Boot
+- Production ready but not as powerful as Quarkus or Spring Boot.

 ![bg right w:80%](https://javalin.io/img/logo.svg)